karkaplani/FilmShop/README.md

 # FilmShop
 Relational database team project aiming to keep track of customers and products.
+The business rules were determined first, and the ERD was designed on paper.
+Then, the database was created in PgAdmin using SQL.
+Some manipulations were done as seen in the word file(Views, Joins, Union, Index, Metadata).
+Finally the database was reverse=engineered in PgModeler.
+The project was done by me and Do Trung Minh.